 The Morris JE will be an expensive option for buyers (likely to cost around £60,000), reflecting its high-cost materials, emphasis on style, and the modest anticipated volumes.
 Morris Commercial anticipates 1,000 sales in its first year of full production – likely to be 2023.

 Whereas other firms were taking original Land Rovers and converting them to electric drive, Munro Vehicles of Scotland developed a rugged four-wheel drive machine from scratch.
 The Munro Mk 1 was launched in December 2022 at a price of around £50,000.
+It was publicly unveiled at the 2023 Low Carbon Agriculture show in February 2023.

 The company was started in 2019 by Russell Peterson and Ross Anderson, who saw the potential for an electric rough terrain vehicle where the motor’s high low speed torque would give it an edge over ICE-powered utility trucks.